snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 This code snippet creates a new Customer and adds a new Payment Method.
 Once the Payment Method is registered to Stripe, a new Transaction is created and captured.

 Note that all the entities are created using the factory methods.
-You need to set all the required properties and after they are set, you can call action methods on them.
+You need to set all the required properties.
+After they are set, you can call action methods on them.
 For example `c.registerCustomer()` or `t.capture()`.

 Also note that `bt_stripe.P360_API_v1.commitWork()` is happening as the very last action.

-It is very important to catch the error.
+It is very important to catch any errors.
 If an error happens (for example, a Payment Method can't be registered for some reason), the API is throwing a `bt_stripe.P360_API_v1.P360_Exception`.
 Catching the error can let you decide about the further flow of your business logic.

 ```